Fat Tony (rapper): Career

 Fat Tony's debut studio album, RABDARGAB, was released in 2010.
 The album's title is a reference to the late 1990s Houston Independent School District campaign ("Read a book, do a report, get a buck") aimed at students to promote literacy by offering $1 to students in exchange for book reports.
 In 2012, he released a collaborative album with producer Tom Cruz, titled Double Dragon, on Young One Records.

 In 2013, he released Smart Ass Black Boy on Young One Records.
 Produced by Tom Cruz, the album was written in two days and recorded in four days in Los Angeles, California.
 It was included on the year-end lists by Complex, Houston Press, and Vice.

 In 2017, he released MacGregor Park on First One Up.
 The album's title refers to MacGregor Park in Houston.
 It was included on the year-end lists by Bandcamp Daily and Houston Press.

 In 2018, Fat Tony released 10,000 Hours on Don Giovanni Records.
 Written and recorded in Los Angeles, the album was produced in large part by Hevln.

 In 2019, Fat Tony served as a host on the nightly live variety show Vice Live on Viceland along with Marie Faustin, Sandy Honig, and Zack Fox.

 In 2020, he released a collaborative album with producer Taydex, titled Wake Up, on Carpark Records.

 On October 23, 2020, he released the album Exotica on Carpark Records.

 Style and influences

-Fat Tony has cited Ramones, Prince, Michael Jackson, Black Flag, Bad Brains, Morrissey, the Smiths, E-40, Jay-Z, Nas, the Notorious B.I.G., Tupac Shakur, UGK, Outkast, DJ Screw, Three 6 Mafia, Mac Dre, Too Short, Aaliyah, R. Kelly, My Bloody Valentine, Nirvana, Rick Rubin, Beastie Boys, Scarface, Devin the Dude, Kilo Ali, Ice Cube, Snoop Dogg, Mannie Fresh, Bikini Kill, Lil B, A Tribe Called Quest, and De La Soul as his music influences.
+Fat Tony has cited Ramones, Prince, Michael Jackson, Black Flag, Bad Brains, Morrissey, the Smiths, E-40, Jay-Z, Nas, the Notorious B.I.G., Tupac Shakur, UGK, Outkast, DJ Screw, Three 6 Mafia, Mac Dre, Too Short, Aaliyah, R. Kelly, My Bloody Valentine, Nirvana, Rick Rubin, Beastie Boys, Scarface, Devin the Dude, Kilo Ali, Ice Cube, Snoop Dogg, Mannie Fresh, Bikini Kill, Lil B, A Tribe Called Quest, Avril Lavigne and De La Soul as his music influences.

+Personal life

+His home was destroyed in the 2025 Eaton Fire.